-7. Enhance the egress points of elimination in the body, which include, the skin, liver, kidneys, and colon.

-8. Reduce or avoid foods high in copper.
+Reduce or avoid foods high in copper.
 Most foods contain some level copper, however the following list contain the highest levels:

 [Clean copy] 7.
 Enhance the egress points of elimination in the body, which include, the skin, liver, kidneys, and colon.

+8. Reduce or avoid foods high in copper.
+Most foods contain some level copper, however, the following list contains the highest levels: